joyngjr/joyngjr/README.md

 # Hello, I'm Joy! :cherry_blossom:

-i am a third year computer science student at the national university of singapore, where i have a focus in software engineering and database systems, and a minor in data engineering.
+i am a final year computer science student at the national university of singapore.

 <br>